jason-erb/jason-erb.com/cv/jason-erb.md

 * **Technologies:** C++, CMake, Boost, Python, XML, XSLT, HTML, CSS, wxWidgets, Linux
 * **Contributions:** Boost, CMake, wxWidgets
-* Constituted half of the embedded software team for a touch-screen water-testing device, taking it through its first several production releases
+* Constituted half of the embedded software team for a touch-screen water-testing device, seeing it through its first several production releases
 * Internationalized code, automated text extraction and substitution, and added Korean support to the touch-screen keyboard (requiring a crash course on the Hangul alphabet and combining character logic)
-* Enabled HTML usage reporting by writing XSLT transforms for XML data
+* Added a needed HTML usage reporting feature by writing XSLT transforms for XML data
-* Robustified the software by fixing all resource leaks
+* Robustified the software by systematically identifying and fixing all resource leaks

 #### **PYXIS Innovation** | Kingston ON CA

 ##### **Software Developer** | September 2006 \- October 2008, September 2009 \- January 2011

 * **Technologies:** C++, Boost, C\#, SWIG, Windows
-* Helped develop a geospatial grid technology, browser, and SDK
+* Helped develop a novel geospatial grid technology, along with a GeoWeb browser, SDK, and peer-to-peer geodata sharing service, that aimed to be the superior standard for geospatial mapping
-* Co-wrote the core of a peer-to-peer geospatial data sharing service
-* Fixed memory usage bugs when marshalling between managed and unmanaged code
+* Systematically fixed memory usage bugs due to marshalling between managed and unmanaged code
 * Reduced large dataset import time from minutes to seconds, and added point feature dataset support

 #### **Dunne and Associates** | Kingston ON CA